-I see this day as generally for being creative and using my mind.
-I am free to do this with all my client work completed for the week.
+I see this day as generally for being creative and using my mind, where I am free to get all my client work completed for the week.

 (My homeopathy newsletters are normally scheduled for Sunday evening.
 I have experimented with different days and times in the week and this is when I get the most engagement, so Sunday evening it is.)

 If I have time I will also write for my own website homeopathywithtracy.co.uk or for yourradiantbusiness.com.
 Sometimes I am writing for the ARH journal, or more recently, the SoH journal.
 Other times I write up interesting cases for CleverH.themag.

 On Fridays I look forward to spending time sifting through my email folders, journal, and lists for anything I might have overlooked.
 I also read articles I’ve saved during the week and tidy up my online filing systems.